h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 No Credit for me.
 Here, you see the list, you must send Credit to.

-Special Credits to MigSDev5 for inspirations.
+Special Credit to MigSDev5 for inspirations.
 [GitHub repo](https://github.com/MigSDev5/Epoch_origins_pack)

 - Tested with infiStar Admin Panel.